 Daniel Brummel, M.M. is a composer, producer, singer-songwriter, multi-instrumentalist, and music educator.
 In a career spanning more than two decades, he has performed and recorded with many notable acts including Weezer, Nada Surf, Spain, Ozma, Sanglorians, Scott & Rivers, and The Elected.
 With partners Gwendolyn Sanford and Brandon Jay, he composes the music for the Lifetime TV series American Princess from showrunners Jamie Denbo and Jenji Kohan (Orange is the New Black, Weeds).
-He serves as Dean & Chief Academic Officer at California College of Music.
+He served as Dean & Chief Academic Officer at California College of Music from 2015-19.

 Master of Music, Commercial Music Composition (CSULA, 2016)

 Bachelor of Arts, Music Composition (UCLA, 2006)

 Diploma, Music Composition (L.A.
 County High School for the Arts, 1999)

 Scoring to Picture (TV, Film, Video Games, Apps)

 Composition Commissions (Orchestras, Choirs, Chamber Ensembles, etc.)